 Beautiful and Safe

-This crackingly good beach is part of a designated Area of Outstanding Natural Beauty.
+This crackingly good beach is part of the designated South Devon Area of Outstanding Natural Beauty.
 It’s also won awards from the Marine Conservation Society and the coveted Blue Flag, so you know it’s clean.
 You can see Bigbury Bay and Burgh Island from the beach - a couple of interesting locations that are well worth a visit.
 You can get to Burgh Island by taking a ride on the famous ‘sea-tractor’, which the kids will love.
 Bantham is shallow and sandy so it’s great for families with kids who want to do a little swimming or paddling, and to keep anxious parents’ minds at rest there are lifeguards on duty from May to September.
 At low tide, you’ll find loads of shallow pools that warm up quickly in the sun and are perfect for crab hunting.

 But there’s more to Bantham beach than just sun, sand and ice cream.
 It’s also one of the best surfing beaches in South Devon.
 The beach has got mellow waves for beginners (known in surf-speak as ‘ankle slappers’), while the mouth of the River Avon fires out enough rips and breaks to test even the most radical hot-doggers.